EdiaEducationTechnology/proximity-bot/README.md

 . run-with-gnome-terminal.sh

 ```
 The commands above work on linux.
 Then, the interface can be accessed under:
 ## http://localhost:8000/

-## How to install proximity-bot manually
+## Installing proximity-bot manually
 ```
 cd /opt
 git@github.com:dbrtk/rmxbot.git